Seward Park Clay Studio RESIDENCY PROGRAM

 • 2 Gas fired Kilns that are fired to cone 10

 • A variety of Electric Kilns are used for low fire work and to bisque high fire work.
+(We do not allow cone 6 electric firing in our kilns.)

 • Slab Roller